nestordemeure/ManifoldMixupV2/README.md

 `output_mixup` is slightly different in that it will simply use the last layer that is neither a loss nor a softmax.

 The `non_mixable_module_types` list contains mostly recurrent layers but you can add elements to it in order to define module classes that should not be used for mixup (*do not hesitate to create an issue or start a PR to add common modules to the default list*).

+### A note on skip-connections / residual-blocks

+`manifold_mixup` (this does not apply to `output_mixup`) is greatly degraded when applied *inside* a residual block.
+This is due to the input being mixed-up and the input going through the skip connection becoming incoherent with one another.

+While this implementation is equiped to work around the problem for ResNet and U-Net architectures, you might run into it with other network structures.
+In which case, the best way to apply manifold mixup is to manually select the modules to be instrumented.

 ## Todo